-The formation of a bubble near the tip has important consequences for the interfacial crack: because a bubble is present only for a definite sign of $K{\rm II}$, sgn $K{\rm II} = \text{sgn}(-\beta)$, the geometry of the contact regions at the interface strongly depends on this sign.
-As a result, the apparent toughness of the interface $\Gamma(\psi)$ resulting from frictional screening of the external loads (Stringfellow and Freund, 1993) should be asymmetric (Audoly, 2000).
+The formation of a bubble near the tip has important consequences for the interfacial crack: because a bubble is present only for a definite sign of K{II} , sgn $K{II} = \text{sgn}(-\beta)$, the geometry of the contact regions at the interface strongly depends on this sign.
+As a result, the apparent toughness of the interface $\Gamma(\psi)$ resulting from frictional screening of the external loads (STRINGFELLOW and FREUND, 1993) should be asymmetric (AUDOLY, 1999).

-4. Summary and conclusion
+4 Summary and conclusion

-We have studied the concentration of stress near the tip of an interfacial crack with friction.
-We have shown that the dominant term in the expansion of the stress is given by Eq.
-(4), where the exponent λ is smaller than $\frac{1}{2}$: divergences stronger than in the conventional crack analysis ($\sigma \propto r^{-1/2}$) have therefore been removed from the theory.
-In contrast to what had been postulated (Comninou and Dundurs, 1980b; Deng, 1994), this exponent is history independent.
-Moreover, we have shown that the near-tip slip can occur in one direction only; this direction is imposed by the properties of the materials - see Eq.
-(14).
-All these results are derived from the fact that the crack can only propagate forward.
+We have studied the concentration of stress near the tip of an interface crack with friction.
+We have shown that the dominant term in the expansion of the stress is given by equation (4), where the exponent λ is smaller than $\frac{1}{2}$: divergences stronger than in the conventional crack analysis ($\sigma \propto r^{-1/2}$) have therefore been removed from the theory.
+In contrast to what had been postulated (COMNINOU and DUNDURS, 1980b; DENG, 1994), this exponent is history independent.
+Moreover, we have shown that the near-tip slip can occur in one direction only; this direction in imposed by the properties of the materials-see equation (14).
+All these results derive from the fact that the crack can only propagate forward.
 Two mechanisms prevent slip in the forbidden direction.
-First, a stick zone spreads outwards from the crack tip when a non-monotonic cycle of loading is applied.
-Second, a bubble appears near the tip when the imposed loading would induce slip in the forbidden direction.
+First, a stick zone spreads outwards from the crack tip when a non monotonic cycle of loading is applied.
+Secondly, a bubble is nucleated near the tip when the imposed loading would induce slip in the forbid-

 A memory effect at the crack tip has been discussed: the crack tip retains the highest value of the stress intensity factor ever reached since the crack is arrested.
 It has also been pointed out that the formation of a bubble at the crack tip should make the effective toughness of the interface asymmetric.
 Finally, our analysis allows an approach of the interfacial crack with friction using the concept of energy release rate: infinite flows of energy towards the crack tip have been ruled out from the theory.
-In a subsequent paper (Audoly, 2000), the interface toughness induced by friction is investigated on the basis of the present analysis.
+In a subsequent paper (AUDOLY, 1999), the interface toughness induced by friction is investigated on the basis of the present analysis.